Karnivool: 2011–2018: Asymmetry

 In January 2015, Karnivool played three festivals in India.
 Following that, the band embarked on their biggest ever headline tour of the UK and Europe in March/April 2015, with support from English act Monuments.
 In March 2015, the band announced the 'Themata Decade tour' celebrating 10 years since the release of their debut album, with 16 shows around Australia in April and May.
 Cairo Knife Fight was announced as the opening act.

-2019–present: fourth studio album
+2019–present: In Verses

 In May 2019, Karnivool revealed that they had been in the process of recording their fourth album.
 In February 2020, they announced an April tour for the 10th anniversary of Sound Awake, which was later postponed to March 2021 due to the COVID-19 pandemic.
 However, all tour dates outside of Western Australia were cancelled in February 2021, instead opting to livestream the remaining concerts.